williamyeny/vocabulary.com.js/README.md

 # vocabulary.com.js
-Lightweight Javascript exploit for vocabulary.com to automatically generate points
+Lightweight Javascript exploit to automatically generate points in vocabulary.com

 ## How to use